-The language of DR 2-102(B) allows the inclusion in the firm name of “P.C. or P.A. or similar
+The language of DR 2-102(B) allows the inclusion in the firm name of “P.C. or P.A. or

-and Section 621.12 does not, we see no basic inconsistency between the two
+designation “P.C.” and Section 621.12 does not, we see no basic inconsistency between the two

 and are of the opinion that “chartered” or “professional association” in Section 621.12 are

 “similar symbols” as used in DR 2-102(B).
 By complying with the statute, a professional service

 3. May a Florida professional service corporation practicing law properly use a different

-We believe that a professional service corporation is required to practice law in its corporate
+We believe that a professional service corporation is required to practice law in its

-the words or letters indicating its professional status if it first registers the name
+therefrom only the words or letters indicating its professional status if it first registers the name

 to be used in accordance with the Fictitious Name Statute.
 Subject to that limited exception, we

 believe that Section 621.12 contemplates the use of only the corporate name for all designations

 4. The same attorney advises that his legal name is Raymond Richard Rogers (a

-pseudonym we choose not for its alliterative qualities but because there is no one so listed
+pseudonym we choose not for its alliterative qualities but because there is no one so listed in the

-were used and charitably discarded.
+charitably discarded.
 The attorney does not like the name Raymond, he does not mind Richard,

 he prefers Dick.

-He has used the name Dick in all legal matters for some time and states that as far as
+He has used the name Dick in all legal matters for some time and states that as far as he

-Florida Bar Journal and in the current telephone directory.
+Journal and in the current telephone directory.
 He asks if he may properly use Dick on his firm

 letterhead as well as signing correspondence with that name.